Composed, Programmed, Mixed, Designed and Produced by Michael Robinson

-The sound of Raga Shankara possesses a divine quality that lives up to its name, one of hundreds of denominations the deity Shiva is known by.
+The sound of Raga Shankara possesses a divine quality that lives up to its name, one of over a hundred the deity Shiva is known by.
 Alain Danielou has written that Shankara is nothing less than the cosmic dance of Shiva.
 This dance is believed by Hindus to represent the cyclic creation and destruction of the universe.

 Shankara is a shadava (six note) raga, omitting madhyama (fourth).
 Indeed, with the omission of madhyama, Shankara seems to soar directly towards heaven, as madhyama, in this context, would pull the musical impulses back to earth, and its human conditions.
 The swaras of Shankara are all shuddha (neither lowered or raised), and the raga is grouped in Bilaval thaat, which corresponds to the ionian mode.